fharris/curiositymicroservice/automatic-deployment.md

 And that's it!!

-The application is running and the CICD with Jenkins its ready!
+The application is running and the CICD with Jenkins is ready!
 Try to clone the code and make some changes to see the CI/CD being triggered now!

 Have fun!